module-federation/aegis-host/README.md

 - Dynamic A/B testing
 - Serverless deployment
 - Configurable serialization for network and storage I/O
-- Code reuse that works with multiple repos
+- Polyrepo code reuse (the answer to the shared code question)

 ---